fatbobman/PersistentHistoryTrackingKit/README.md

 * Update the current application's merge transaction time
 * Clean up transactions that have been merged by all applications

-For more specific details on how this works, read [在 CoreData 中使用持久化历史跟踪](https://fatbobman.com/posts/persistentHistoryTracking/) or [Persistent History Tracking in Core Data ](https://www.avanderlee.com/swift/persistent-history-tracking-core-data/).
+For more specific details on how this works, read [在 CoreData 中使用持久化历史跟踪](https://fatbobman.com/zh/posts/persistenthistorytracking/) or [Using Persistent History Tracking in CoreData ](https://fatbobman.com/en/posts/persistenthistorytracking/).

 ## Usage